-Born 1971, 1996 Diploma in Mathematics (FU Berlin), 2000 Doctor of Philosophy (PhD; FU Berlin), 2000-2001 Postdoctoral fellow at the DFG Research Training Group “Interkulturelle Kommunikation in kulturwissenschaftlicher Perspektive” (Intercultural Communication from a Cultural Studies Perspective) at Saarland University, 2002-2003 Research Assistant at the Historical Institute of Saarland University, 2003-2005 Research stays at Herzog August Bibliothek Wolfenbüttel, at the Leibniz Institute of European History in Mainz and at the Max-Planck-Institute for the History of Science in Berlin, 2005-2008 Research Assistant at the Institute for History of Martin Luther University Halle-Wittenberg (DFG-project “Menasse ben Israel: Biographie eines jüdischen Intellektuellen im 17.
-Jahrhundert” (Menasseh ben Israel: Biography of a Jewish intellectual in the 17th century), 2008-2009 Fellow at the Institute for Advanced Study in Berlin, 2009-2014 Research Assistant at Konstanz University (Department of History), 2010 Habilitation at Konstanz University (Venia legendi: Early Modern and Modern History), 2010 Visiting Professor at Bern University, 2011-2012 and 2012-2013 Fellow at the Institute for Advanced Study Konstanz, 2013 and 2013 Visiting Professor at the Institute for Religious and Jewish Studies at Potsdam University, since April 2014 Professor for Religious Studies and Jewish Thought at Potsdam University and member of the Board of the Center for Jewish Studies Berlin-Brandenburg (ZJS); Autumn 2018 Dartmouth-German Harris Distinguished Visiting Professor, Dartmouth College, NH; since 2019 spokesperson of the Center for Early Modern Studies at the University of Potsdam.
+1996 Diploma in Mathematics (FU Berlin), 2000 Doctor of Philosophy (PhD; FU Berlin), 2000-2001 Postdoctoral fellow in the DFG RTG “Interkulturelle Kommunikation in kulturwissenschaftlicher Perspektive” (Intercultural Communication from a Cultural Studies Perspective) at Saarland University, 2002-2003 Research Assistant at the Historical Institute of Saarland University, 2003-2005 Research stays at the Herzog August Bibliothek Wolfenbüttel, the Leibniz Institute of European History (Mainz), and the Max-Planck-Institute for the History of Science (Berlin), 2005-2008 Research Assistant at Martin Luther University Halle-Wittenberg (Department of History; DFG-project “Menasseh ben Israel: Biography of a Jewish intellectual in the 17th century"), 2008-2009 Fellow at the Berlin Institute for Advanced Study/ Wissenschaftskolleg zu Berlin, 2009-2014 Research Assistant at Konstanz University (Department of History), 2010 Habilitation at Konstanz University (Venia legendi: Early Modern and Modern History), 2010 Visiting Professor at Bern University, 2011-2012 and 2012-2013 Fellow at the Konstanz Institute for Advanced Study/ Kulturwissenschaftliches Kolleg Konstanz, 2013 and 2013 Visiting Professor at the Institute for Religious and Jewish Studies at Potsdam University, since April 2014 Professor for Religious Studies and Jewish Thought at Potsdam University and member of the Board of the Selma Stern Center for Jewish Studies Berlin-Brandenburg (ZJS); 2018 Dartmouth-German Harris Distinguished Visiting Professor, Dartmouth College, NH; since 2019 spokesperson of the Center for Early Modern Studies at the University of Potsdam.

 01.11.0.Z10 (Campus Neues Palais, building 11)